nodejs/node/doc/api/esm.md

 If you run `node --experimental-loader ./import-map-loader.js main.js` the output will be `some module!`.

-## Default resolution and loading algorithm
+## Resolution and loading algorithm

 ### Features